-Plants are critical to any Interior Design, and they also provide exceptional Health Benefits.
+Plants are critical to any Interior Design and provide exceptional Health Benefits.

 Our human nature wants to connect with the outdoors.
 Research indicates that interior landscaping is not only desirable but a "must-do green initiative" to keep clients, tenants and customers happy and healthy.
 Consider the following Health Benefits of Plants:

-Improved Productivity & Worker Satisfaction - When a company provides and maintains plants for their employees it demonstrates their goodwill.
+Improved Productivity & Worker Satisfaction - When a company provides plants for their employees it demonstrates their goodwill.
 Workers feel management cares because plants create a tended space giving people the sense of caring and well-being.
-In fact, in one study, workers have demonstrated 12% more productivity when plants are present.
+In fact, studies show workers have demonstrated 12% more productivity when plants are present.

 Reduced Absenteeism - A few ed quality specimen plants can help moderate the noise level and reduce stress, keeping employees happier and at work.